 - Locate the Constraints settings in the Properties Panel.

-Note: There are some Constraints that won't be available for fixed objects; these will appear as greyed out in the Constraints settings.
+Note: There are some Constraints that won't be available for fixed objects.We will grey these out in the Constraints settings.
 Check out our Using Constraints article for more information.

-- Repeat the process for any other relevant elements.
+- Repeat the process for any other fixed objects.

 - We will fix those objects within the device, while allowing the rest of your Prototype to scroll.